InTEGr8or/nofakingway/content/correcting-common-word-games.md

 ---
+author: Mark Stouffer
+data-background: null
+date: '2018-03-03 20:24:29-08:00'
+description: Distinguishing between ideas
+draft: false
+featured_image: null
-path: "/correcting-common-word-games"
+path: /correcting-common-word-games
-revealjs:
+revealjs: null
-  theme: "reveal-hugo"
-  data-background: #000000
+data-background: null
+theme: reveal-hugo
-  transition: "slide"
+transition: slide
-title: Correcting Common Word Games
 subtitle: Now that everyone seems to be aware of the need for true facts, here is how to grasp them - Eliminate these thinking bugs.
-description: Distinguishing between ideas
+tags: [honesty, lies]
 theme: black
-data-background: #000000

-date: "2018-03-03 20:24:29-08:00"
-author: "Mark Stouffer"
-tags:
-  - honesty
-  - lies
-featured_image:
-draft: false
+title: Correcting Common Word Games
 ---

 The political landscape today is presented as an ever-changing battlefield between opposing factions, or "identity groups".
 What is needed is not more opposing groups, but a better differentiation of ideals.